 Virginia Tech’s media relations team operates a fully equipped, professional video and radio broadcast studio to connect faculty and campus newsmakers with local, national, and international news media.

-The television and radio studio can broadcast live HD audio and video to networks, news agencies, and affiliates interviewing Virginia Tech faculty, students, and staff.
-The university does not charge for use of its studio.
+The on-campus television and radio studio can broadcast live HD audio and video to networks, news agencies, and affiliates interviewing Virginia Tech faculty, students, and staff.
+The studio is operational 24/7 and the university does not charge for its use.

 We support a variety of video distribution methods: